SUPLA/supla-device/extras/examples/linux/README.md

    field.
 3. `MQTT` - use subscribe topic from MQTT broker.
 Requires defining the [`mqtt`](#mqtt-broker-connection) section.
 A subscribed topic name containing status information is provided by `state_topic`.
 If we need more simple data that are in different subtopics, we can define them as a `sub_topics` array and assign them an index in this array in the parameters, just like with the `Simple` parser (index counting starts with 0).
    I.e. please take a look at `th5` channel above.
    If source was already defined earlier, and you want to reuse it, you can specify `use` parameter with proper name of previously defined source.
 When `use` parameter is used, then no other source configuration parameters are allowed.
+   When the connection to the MQTT broker is lost, all channels using `MQTT` source will be automatically set to offline state.
+They return to online state once the connection is restored and data is received.

 ## Parsed channel `parser` parameter